Occupational Performance: Retirement (OCCP3078)

 Older adults may experience challenges participating in day-to-day activities during their retirement years.
 Occupational therapy can enhance, restore, or maintain performance of daily life activities, help to prevent future challenges from occurring, and assist older adults to continue ageing in place or in assisted living environments within community contexts.
 In this unit of study students will take an evidence-based approach to occupational therapy service provision and develop occupational therapy assessment, intervention, and evaluation skills specific to older adults.
 In doing so, students will learn: How do I provide occupational therapy for older adults from a client-centred perspective?
 How do I promote quality of life and wellbeing through continuing engagement in day-to-day activities?
-What methods do I use to help older adults live safely in the community and help prevent hospitalisations?

 Our courses that offer this unit of study

 - Bachelor of Applied Science (Occupational Therapy) Honours

 - Bachelor of Computer Science and Technology (Advanced)

 - Bachelor of Engineering Honours (Biomedical)